Congratulations on your admission to CIDSE at ASU!!

 Important: All students with assigned deficiency in their ASU admission letter must enroll for the course(s) to secure a seat.

 Option 1: Submit an e-mail to firstname.lastname@example.org with the Petition for Reevaluation of Deficiency Course form and supporting documents (such as syllabus, catalog description, or university transcripts) to prove that you have met the requirements.
 Be advised that the documents you uploaded during the admission application have been evaluated.
 Submit only new information when requesting a reevaluation of assigned deficiencies.
+We will not accept petitions submitted after November 30, 2018.
 Once the petition has been reviewed it is final.
 There will be no future petition or consideration request, including asking to meet one-on-one.

 Option 2: If the first option is not met, you may sit for the Test-out Exam generally scheduled within two weeks prior to the start of the semester (see above for date and RSVP link).
 Be advised that most deficiencies will not be waived.
 Students are only eligible to take this exam one time and it must be prior to starting at ASU.
 Plan accordingly so you will be in Arizona at the time of the exam.
 It is strongly recommended that you start studying for your deficiency examination prior to the exam date.